A lower bound on the stable 4-genus of knots: Acknowledgments

 \section{Acknowledgments}

-I would like to sincerely thank my advisor Lukas Lewark for helpful discussions and remarkable advice during the process of writing this paper.
-I would further like to thank Anthony Conway, Stefan Friedl, Charles Livingston and Allison Miller for reading a preliminary version of the paper and giving final comments and advice.
+The author would like to sincerely thank his advisor Lukas Lewark for helpful discussions and remarkable advice during the process of writing this paper.
+The author would further like to thank Anthony Conway, Stefan Friedl, Charles Livingston and Allison Miller for reading a preliminary version of the paper and giving final comments and advice.
+The author is supported by the Emmy Noether Programme of the DFG, project number 412851057.